University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptome_assembly.md

 --output Col_leaf_chr2_trinity --CPU 2 --max_memory 8G --bypass_java_version_check
 ```

-This step will take more than 2 hours, so we will finish here today and let the VM finish the job, and we will come back to run the remaining analyses in Tuesday's Prac.
+This step will take more than 2 hours, so we will finish here today and let the VM finish the job, and we will come back to run the remaining analyses in next session.

 ### 4.2 Get Trinity assembly statistics